Tornadoes of 2016: October 12 (Indonesia)

-A tornadic waterspout moved ashore and caused damage in Pangadaran, killing one person and damaging several houses.
+A tornadic waterspout moved ashore and caused damage in Pangandaran, killing one person and damaging several houses.

-October 14
+October 14 (Oregon)

 On October 14, an extratropical cyclone moved through the Pacific Northwest, causing a rare strong tornado in Oregon.
 The tornado began as a large waterspout before moving ashore.
 The tornado was assigned an EF2 rating in the town of Manzanita, where the tornado left behind torn off roofs, damaged homes, and destroyed businesses.
 Many trees and power lines were downed as well.
 A total of 129 homes and two businesses were impacted.
 No severe injuries were reported.
 A second weaker tornadic waterspout also struck Oceanside, but caused no noticeable damage and was rated EFU.

 November

-There were 69 tornadoes reported in the United States in November, of which 50 were confirmed.

 November 6 (Italy)

 Along the west coast of central Italy, a supercell thunderstorm produced a strong tornadic waterspout which developed over the ocean and moved inland as it struck the town of Ladispoli, to the northwest of Rome.
 Structures had their roofs ripped off, vehicles were damaged, road signs were destroyed, and large trees were uprooted in town.
 Boats were damaged near the waterfront, and a crane collapsed.
 Multiple six to nine-story high rise apartment buildings sustained severe damage to balconies, windows, and walls, including one that sustained total collapse of a large portion of one of its exterior walls.
 One person was killed by falling masonry in this area.
 The tornado continued to the northeast and damaged a railway station before reaching rural areas near Ceri.
 Numerous trees were snapped and uprooted, while several cottages, restaurants, villas and farms sustained damage.
 Some of these structures sustained major damage to roofs and walls, and vineyards in the area suffered heavy damage.
 The tornado continued into the Ponton dell'Elce area, causing significant roof damage to homes and to a church.
 The tornado then reached its peak intensity as it struck Cesano, where structures sustained total roof and wall loss, vehicles were flipped, trees and signs were downed, and structures that remained standing were bombarded by projectiles.
 Another fatality occurred in this area as a man was killed in his vehicle by a falling tree.
 Numerous large trees were snapped and uprooted at Veio Regional Park before the tornado passed near Morlupo.
 Light poles, signs, and trees were downed in this area, roofs were blown off, and a van was rolled before the tornado dissipated.
-Two people were killed and many others were injured by this tornado, which was rated F3.
+Two people were killed, and many others were injured by this tornado, which was rated F3.
 An F1 tornado that caused damage to farm buildings was confirmed near Saccheddu as well.

 November 26 (Indonesia)

 A damaging tornado touched down in Sidrap, Sulawesi killing one person and injuring two others.
-Twenty houses were damaged or destroyed, including 6 houses that were largely destroyed or flattened to the ground, 7 houses with significant damage, and 7 other houses that had minor damage.
+Twenty houses were damaged or destroyed, including six houses that were largely destroyed or flattened to the ground, seven houses with significant damage, and seven other houses that had minor damage.